HectorzBarz/laravel-vue-enciclopedia-arte/README.md

 ## Changes Done

--- Modifies Movement controller and migration
+-- Modifies Article controller and migration
--- Created Movements Seeder
+-- Created Articles Seeder
--- Modified Home and Movement view to be database based
+-- Modified Home and Article view to be database based